 Welcome to my personal website.
 For the most part, it is dedicated to my research into my Prince Edward Island, Nova Scotia, and Acadian roots and heritage.
-There are also sections on my Photography, Poetry, Genealogical Publications, and the Professional Services I offer both the genealogical and business communities.
+There are also sections on my Photography, Poetry, and Genealogical Publications.

 I hope you will enjoy browsing through the site.
 I also hope you will find some of the information it contains to be of interest and, perhaps, of use in your own genealogical research.

 About the Site

 The purpose behind this website, the types and quantities of files that are found here, as well as a little bit of personal background, are explained in greater detail in the various About pages listed below.
 I strongly encourage visitors to read the first two before perusing the various files in the Genealogy section.
 Doing so will give you a better understanding of my research, this site, and what it all entails.